jappeace/jappeaceApplication/content/raster.click.md

 Despite the hard work and dedication,
 I eventually made the difficult decision to stop working Raster.click, and go back into contract work.
+This was in 2020, but I never wrote about this event.
 It was a heartbreaking decision, as I knew I had a great product that was loved by my users.
 They kept on using it up untill corona broke out,